Restorative dentistry services offered by your New Westminster dentist.

 Fillings are the most common procedure performed at most dental offices.
 Lack of proper oral hygiene often leads to decay (cavities).
 Dental fillings are used to repair the damage created by decay.
 Fillings restore form and function to the tooth, however, in cases of larger decay or fractures, crowns may be more suited.

-Keep reading below for short descriptions of our restorative dentistry services.
+Keep reading below for short descriptions of the types of restorative dentistry services that your New Westminster dentist offers.

 To treat a cavity we remove the decayed portion of the tooth and then “fill” the area on the tooth where the decayed material once lived.
 Fillings are also used to repair cracked or broken teeth and teeth that have been worn down from misuse (such as from nail-biting or tooth grinding).